tahmidrzishan/rust.bangla/README.md

 # Rust Bangla Tutorial

-## This is a website for Rust Totorial in Bangla
+## This is a website for Rust Tutorial in Bangla

 So, it's basically for self-learning the Rust programming language.
 If you're a native Bengali (Bangla) speaker, this will be very helpful for you inshaallah.